Daoenti/Gatewalkers/Story/19 - The Elven Quarry.md

 monsters:
 ---
 # Attack from the Sky
 While riding the gondola we were attacked by two Pteranodons.
+I went off the edge.